Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

 Who can see things on my timeline?

-This option will help you review what other people see when they look over your profile.
+This option will help you review what other people see when they look at your profile.

 From here you’ll be able to see how your Timeline looks like to the public (to users who aren’t connected to you in any way), to your Friends or even to a specific person.